orsty3001/Basic-AGM-Lead-Acid-Battery-Float-Charger/README.md

 Long-term storage of cars, trucks, SUVs, boats, tractors, generators, etc.
 Situations where AC power isn’t available (driveways, fields, carports).
 Prevents sulfation and preserves battery life.
-This project was designed for a 1999 GMC Yukon Denali but works with any 12 V lead-acid system.
+This project was designed to maintain a car battery for a vehicle being parked under a carport in an area that doesn't have power ran to it.

 Licensing